Sign up for our free Diagrammed Disney Song Lyrics email series. We start Feb. 8!

 You can see that both of those groups of words are connected to the noun woman, and both of those groups of words are adjectives!

-Who was watering her plants is a dependent adjective clause.
-These kinds of clauses are also called relative clauses.
-Dependent adjective clauses function as adjectives, and they contain a subject and a verb.
+Who was watering her plants is a dependent adjective clause (aka relative clause).
+Dependent adjective clauses function as adjectives, and they contain a subject (who) and a verb (was watering).

 Thank you for the work that you do.
 Listening to how you explain things makes a lot of sense to me.
 I can really comprehend it.
 Again, thank you.